 The answer to both is “no”, as most real estate investors don’t have either license.
-The real estate licensing exam has more to do with laws and regulations than it does the business of real estate.
+The real estate licensing exam has more to do with laws and regulations than it does the business of real estate and flipping houses for a living.
 It certainly doesn’t cover the fundamentals of how to invest in real estate or how to form a house flipping business plan.

 However, that doesn’t mean the licenses aren’t useful.
 Quite the contrary, in fact!
 Here are some of the benefits of a real estate license for house flippers, along with the drawbacks, to help you make the right decision for your own real estate investing business.

 What You Can Do with a Real Estate License

 Licensed real estate agents have access to the Multiple Listing Service (MLS), the online platform where homes are listed for sale.
 Only licensed Realtors can list properties for sale on it and can collect a commission for supplying the buyer for a real estate transaction.